kunvariyaravi/nocostcoin/SHOWCASE_GUIDE.md

 **Title Ideas:**
 1. "Building a Blockchain with Proof of Determinism in Rust"
 2. "How VRF-Based Leader Selection Works in Nocostcoin"
-3. "From Zero to Devnet: Launching Your Own Blockchain"
+3. "From Zero to Testnet: Launching Your Own Blockchain"
 4. "Deterministic Consensus: An Alternative to PoW and PoS"

 **Structure:**